 An accurate utterance which not only conveys the meaning but which is expressed in native idiom and appropriate register.
-Minor errors are tolerated.
+Minor errors (adjective endings, use of prepositions, etc) are tolerated.
 The utterance is intelligible and the task of communication is achieved.
 3 The language used is not necessarily the most appropriate to the situation and may contain inaccuracies which do not obscure the meaning.
 2 Communication of some meaning is achieved, but the native speaker would find the message ambiguous or incomplete.
 1 The utterance is unintelligible to the native speaker.
 0

-- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - Short utterances, if appropriate, can be worth three marks especially true in Role Play A.
+- NB 1 Teacher/examiners are reminded that if there are two elements in a task and only one is completed, then a maximum of one mark only may be awarded. - 2 When awarding marks, teacher/examiners should start at the bottom of the mark scheme and work upwards: - 0 = nothing of worth communicated - 1 = partial communication - 2 = all points communicated but with some linguistic inaccuracies meaning clear - 3 = meaning clear and accurately conveyed. - 3 Short utterances, if appropriate, can be worth three marks - especially true in Role Play A.

-TABLE B - Tests 2 and 3: Topic Conversation and General Conversation (2 x 30 max)
+TABLE B - Tests 2 and 3: Topic Conversation and General Conversation (2 x 30 main

-- www.PapaCambridge.com Scale (a) Comprehension/responsiveness.
-This assesses the candidate's response in the comprehension of the teacher/examiner, immediacy of reaction/response, fluence response, presentation of material in the topic. - This assesses the linguistic content of the candidate's answers in terms of the complexity, Scale (b) accuracy and range of structures, vocabulary and idiom.
+- www.papaCambridge.com Scale (a) Comprehension/responsiveness.
+This assesses the candidate's response in te comprehension of the teacher/examiner, immediacy of reaction/response, fluent response, presentation of material in the topic. - This assesses the linguistic content of the candidate's answers in terms of the accuracy, Scale (b) complexity and range of structures, vocabulary and idiom.